 Environmental Science provides a scientific basis for management of earth systems.
 It focuses on the interaction between human activities, resources, and the environment.
 As human population grows and technology advances, pressures on earth's natural systems are becoming increasingly intense and complex.
 Environmental Science is an exciting field where science is used to best serve society.
-The department offers two majors, Environmental Science and Environmental Policy.
+The department offers two majors, Environmental Science and Environment and Sustainability, formerly titled Environmental Policy.
 A third major, Environmental Biology, is offered in conjunction with the Department of Biological Sciences.

 The curriculum recognizes the need for well-trained scientists to cope with balancing human requirements and environmental conservation.
 Majors acquire an understanding of earth systems by taking courses in the natural sciences, as well as courses investigating environmental stress.
 Students learn to critically evaluate the diverse information necessary for sound environmental analysis.
 Our courses foster an interdisciplinary approach to environmental problem-solving.

 Internships or some type of work or field experience are extremely valuable in preparing students for a career in Environmental Science.
 We strongly encourage students to consider an internship in the summer before the senior year because it may lay the foundation for the senior thesis.
 Studies have shown that students who have had related work experience are more attractive to employers and graduate schools.